by Tricia Goyer & Mike Yorkey

 Take a handsome FBI agent re-introduce him to the still beautiful woman he fell for twenty years ago, add the bumps and bruises and scars that come with maturing and living full lives and you have a wonderful romance.
 Add an atypical sniper after one of them and you have great suspense.

-was a marvelous blend of fast-paced action and a quiet and mature romance.
+An Eye for an Eye was a marvelous blend of fast-paced action and a quiet and mature romance.
 Romantic suspense--an interesting blend.
 Just right for keeping me awake later than I needed to be more than a few nights because I couldn't leave the characters (really me) hanging.

 Emily Lawson is the beautiful psychiatrist; a young widow with a lonely and broken heart.
 Mark Sanders is the rugged FBI agent recovering from a hostage incident where he was injured and a teen was killed.
 An unexpected meeting reunites them and the sparks they knew as teens still smolder.